mrmacsi/Multi-Language-Packages/README.md

 ["tr","en","de"]
 </pre>

-You will get the all of the language tags that added to system before.
+<strong>You will get the all of the language tags that added to system before.</strong>

 <pre>